Shaneue/shaneue.github.io/source/_posts/Authentication and Authorization.md

 OpenID Connect (OIDC) is an authentication layer on top of OAuth 2.0, an authorization framework.

 1. The user attempts to start a session with your client app and is redirected to the OpenID Provider, passing in the client ID, which is unique for that application.

 2. The OpenID Provider authenticates and authorizes the user for a particular application instance.

+   这里会引导用户进行身份认证，并且同意授权给该第三方应用。

 3. A one-time-use code is passed back to the web server using a predefined Redirect URI.

 4. The web server passes the code, client ID, and client secret to the OpenID Provider’s token endpoint, and the OpenID Provider validates the code and returns a one-hour access token and JWT.

 5. The web server uses the access token to get further details about the user and establishes a session for the user.

 OpenID Connect allows a range of parties, including web-based, mobile and JavaScript clients, to request and receive information about authenticated sessions and end-users.
 The OpenID Connect specification is extensible, supporting optional features such as encryption of identity data, discovery of OpenID providers, and session management.

+## Security Guide

+- Use HTTPS everywhere.

+- Store password hashes using `Bcrypt` (no salt necessary - `Bcrypt` does it for you).
+- Destroy the session identifier after `logout`.
+- Destroy all active sessions on reset password (or offer to).
+- Must have the `state` parameter in OAuth2.
+- No open redirects after successful login or in any other intermediate redirects.
+- When parsing Signup/Login input, sanitize for javascript://, data://, CRLF characters.
+- Set secure, httpOnly cookies.
+- In Mobile `OTP` based mobile verification, do not send the OTP back in the response when `generate OTP` or `Resend OTP` API is called.
+- Limit attempts to `Login`, `Verify OTP`, `Resend OTP` and `generate OTP` APIs for a particular user.
+Have an exponential backoff set or/and something like a captcha based challenge.
+- Check for randomness of reset password token in the emailed link or SMS.
+- Set an expiration on the reset password token for a reasonable period.
+- Expire the reset token after it has been successfully used.